hamk-uas/logistics_sim/README.md

 This work is licensed under both the MIT license and Apache 2.0 license, and is distributed without any warranty.

-The source code in the following folders is 3rd-party and have separate copyrights and licenses:
+The source code in the following folders is 3rd-party and has separate copyright and licenses:
 * [`/nlohmann`](nlohmann) MIT license, see: https://github.com/nlohmann/json
 * [`/simcpp`](simcpp) MIT license, see: https://github.com/luteberget/simcpp